NanoComp/meep/doc/docs/Python_Tutorials/Adjoint_Solver.md

-5. Damping of the design weights is used for the early epochs in which the $\beta$ parameter of the projection function is small (< ~50) and the design is mostly grayscale to induce binarization.
+5. Damping of the design weights is used for the early epochs in which the $\beta$ parameter of the projection function is small (< ~50) and the design is mostly grayscale in order to induce binarization.

 6. The subpixel-smoothing feature of the [`MaterialGrid`](../Python_User_Interface.md#materialgrid) is necessary whenever the $\beta$ parameter of the projection function